Troubleshoot network connectivity: Device discovery

 64 bytes from fe80::ca63:14ff:fe70:51db%zx-c863147051da: icmp_seq=1 ttl=64 time=0.958 ms

 Be aware that the localhost may itself reply to the multicast ping.
-Here, fe80::ca63:14ff:fe70:51da is the address of the host-side interface (as determined above), and fe80::ca63:14ff:fe70:51db is the address of the Fuchsia target device.
+In this example, fe80::ca63:14ff:fe70:51da is the address of the host-side interface (as determined above), and fe80::ca63:14ff:fe70:51db is the address of the Fuchsia target device.

-A quick rule of thumb is that the device responding in far less than a millisecond is generally the localhost responding, and anything approaching one or more milliseconds to respond is likely the Fuchsia target device.
+A good rule of thumb is that the device responding in far less than a millisecond is generally the localhost responding, and anything approaching one or more milliseconds to respond is likely the Fuchsia target device.